Herat (1793–1863): Reign of Kamran Shah (1829–1842)

-Involvement in the Second Khorasan Rebellion and Persian Invasion (1829–1833)
+Involvement in the Second Khorasan Rebellion and Persian invasion (1829–1833)

 Herat supported a rebellion in Qajar Khorasan at the time.
 The local chieftains (mainly of the Qara'i and Za'faranlu) rebelled, and were in control of Bojnord, Quchan, Nishapur, Mashhad, Serakhs, Torbat, Jam, and Bakharz.
-Yar Mohammad Khan Alakozai played a key role in starting the revolt that occurred after the Khorasan governor Shuja as-Sultana was recalled to Tehran in January 1827.
-In 1830 he led a 6,000 man army into Khorasan and terrorized the population.
+Yar Muhammad Khan Alakozai played a key role in starting the revolt that occurred after the Khorasan governor Shuja as-Sultana was recalled to Tehran in January 1827.
+In 1830 he led a 6,000-man army into Khorasan and terrorized the population.
 However, he eventually retreated back to Herat seeing that any minor incident could be used by Iran as a causus belli to reconquer the state.
 When in December 1831 'Abbas Mirza arrived, he quickly worked to crush the revolt.
 In the summer and fall of 1832 the Qara'i and Zafaranlu chieftains were forced to submit and then he moved against Herat.
 When the vizier returned, Kamran Shah again prepared for an attack on Qandahar and collected funds from Herati merchants.

 In early 1833 'Abbas Mirza sent an ultimatum to Kamran Shah "that he should give up Herat and present himself at the Qājār court or perform sikka and khuṭba in the name of the Iranian king, submit taxes (manāl-i dīvān) and give hostages."
 Yar Mohammad Khan refused the ultimatum and 'Abbas Mirza responded by placing him under arrest.
 'Abbas Mirza forced Yar Mohammad Khan to agree to his demands by taking out two of Yar Mohammad's teeth, at which point he was allowed to return to Herat after paying a ransom and a hostage exchange.
 However, Kamran Shah refused the ultimatum, gave 'Abbas Mirza a present of 15,000 tuman, and asked him to prepare for war if he wanted to demand any more.